romeok1f/asm/readme.txt

         Build Tester: 1.4.6.0
         Windows 8.1 (Version 6.3, Build 0, 64-bit Edition)
         Intel(R) Core(TM) i7-4771 CPU @ 3.50GHz
-        SafeMode: No
-        Running In VM: No
-        HyperThreading Enabled: No
     Note that the first entry is not comparable to the last two because it is searching a different tree, or in the case of perft the same tree in a different order.The last entry is http://abrok.eu/stockfish/builds/8abb98455f6fa78092f650b8bae9c166f1b5a315/win64bmi2/stockfish_16081012_x64_bmi2.exe perft 7        bench 128 1 17   bench 128 1 18